 Pain is extremely disruptive, with back pain easily one of the most common types of pains to experience.
-If you're prone to anxiety, then it's possible that you've been suffering with regular back pain for years as a result of your stress and anxiousness.
+If you're prone to anxiety, then it's possible that you've been suffering with regular back pain for years as a result of it.

-Back pain from anxiety is extremely common, and one of the main reasons that so many people end up getting help for their anxiety.
+Back pain from anxiety is common, and while it is certainly not the main cause of back pain, it is a reason that some people end up getting help for their anxiety.
 So what causes back pain, and what can be done about it?
 We explore these thoughts in this article.

-It's strongly believed that the cause of back pain from anxiety is mostly secondary – meaning that anxiety isn't literally causing back pain, but anxiety is causing behaviors that lead to back pain.
-Get an idea of what anxiety behaviors you may be experiencing with my free 7 minute anxiety test.
+There are many different issues that can lead to back pain, and it is helpful to speak with a doctor to determine what your cause may be.
+When anxiety contributes to back pain, it is believed thatthe cause of back pain from anxiety is mostly secondary - meaning that anxiety isn't literally causing back pain, but anxiety is causing behaviors that lead to back pain.

 Massage therapists will tell you that their most stressed clients often have knots in their muscles, especially in their shoulder and upper back, so anxiety-related back pain really does exist.